ToyotaInfoTech/RAMN/docs/userguide/usb_tutorial.rst

 You can use the slightly modified command "W" to specify a different filter type.

 - W0 uses the "RANGE" filter type of STM32, which specifies a range of IDs that you want to receive.
-- W1 uses the "DUAL" filter type of STM32, which specifieds two IDs that you want to receive.
+- W1 uses the "DUAL" filter type of STM32, which specifies two IDs that you want to receive.
 - W2 uses the "value and mask" filter (default, also used when an invalid argument is provided).
 - W3 uses the "RANGE NO EIDM" STM32 filter type.